manips-sai-org/sai2-interfaces/docs/ui_elements_details/plot_button/README.md

-The `sai2-interfaces-plot-button` Element
+The `sai-interfaces-plot-button` Element
 =========================================
-The `sai2-interfaces-plot-button` element makes a double button
+The `sai-interfaces-plot-button` element makes a double button

 ![](./plot_button.png)